The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

 • 📐 Physics of Gravity: The glass requires a minimum pitch of 10° to allow gravity to physically pull the dirty water off the surface.

 It is no wonder that the concept of “self-cleaning glass” sounds almost too good to be true.
-Is it just a clever marketing gimmick, or genuine architectural innovation?
+Is it just a clever marketing gimmick, or a genuine architectural innovation?

 The answer lies in the physics.
 While it won’t completely eliminate the need for the occasional hose-down during a dry summer, it is a revolutionary technology that drastically reduces home maintenance.
 In this comprehensive technical guide, KJM Group breaks down the science, explores market leaders like Pilkington Activ™, and manages expectations about what the glass can (and absolutely cannot) do.